NYCPlanning/ae-zoning-api/README.md

 ### API development
 The API integrates with the OpenAPI documentation by implementing its endpoints.
 The OpenAPI documentation defines schemas for the API to interact with.
+If an endpoint description is preceded by 🚧, it indicates that the endpoint has not yet been implemented and cannot be used on the frontend.

 The API uses [Kubb](https://www.kubb.dev) to automatically generate Typescript definitions and zod schemas from the OpenAPI documentation.